Eyelid Surgery (Blepharoplasty)

 What Can I Expect After Eyelid Surgery?

-For the first 72 hours after your surgery, Dr. Ford recommends keeping your head elevated and applying clean, cool compresses to your eyes.
+For the first 72 hours after your surgery, your surgeon recommends keeping your head elevated and applying clean, cool compresses to your eyes.
 He suggests the application of ophthalmic antibiotic ointment to the incisions and into the eye to reduce the loss of the protective tear film.
 Patients who do not have a history of glaucoma may use a fluorometholone 0.1% ophthalmic suspension to minimize early inflammation.

 Eyelid Surgery Recovery